mitric-lab/python_for_chemists/src/ch00-01-motivation.md

 chemists, physicists, biologists, and many other scientists.
 The knowledge of programming languages can help you to solve a wide range of problems more efficiently and to automate repetitive tasks.
-In addition, programming languages can be used to visualize and analyze data, which is an important part of scientific work.
+In addition, programming languages can be used to visualise and analyse data, which is an important part of scientific work.

 ## Why Python?